GeForce 700 series: Hyper-Q

 Hyper-Q expands GK110 hardware work queues from 1 to 32.
 The significance of this being that having a single work queue meant that Fermi could be under occupied at times as there wasn't enough work in that queue to fill every SM.
 By having 32 work queues, GK110 can in many scenarios, achieve higher utilization by being able to put different task streams on what would otherwise be an idle SMX.
 The simple nature of Hyper-Q is further reinforced by the fact that it's easily map to MPI, a common message passing interface frequently used in HPC.
 As legacy MPI-based algorithms that were originally designed for multi-CPU systems that became bottlenecked by false dependencies now have a solution.
 By increasing the number of MPI jobs, it's possible to utilize Hyper-Q on these algorithms to improve the efficiency all without changing the code itself.

 Microsoft DirectX support

 Nvidia Kepler GPUs of the GeForce 700 series fully support DirectX 11.0.

-Nvidia supports the DX12 API on all the DX11-class GPUs it has shipped; these belong to the Fermi, Kepler and Maxwell architectural families.
+All GeForce 700 series card also support DirectX 12.0 with feature level 11_0.